 SPG is the only program that partners with those airlines.
 Be aware, transfers are not instant, so this is a huge bummer for families.
 AA transfer does take around 2-3 days, not bad.
 So, you can always put your award seats on hold, and hope and pray that the miles will show up in time.
 You get extra 5K miles on every 20K transfer.

-Now and again, SPG gives an extra 20%-30% bonus on transfers to AAdvantage, like the promo that expires today.
+Now and again, SPG gives an extra 20%-30% bonus on transfers to AAdvantage.
 For AA lovers, this could partially take the sting out of recent devaluations and lack of sAAver award availability.

 While I don’t think everyone with a business should apply for this card right now, the offer is attractive enough that you should at least consider it for all the reasons I’ve mentioned above.
 Will there be another opportunity to pick up 35k SPG points?
 Quite possibly.
 Will it be as easy to get approved for someone who constantly switches credit cards?
 Hard to say.